Does Waxing Reduce Hair Growth? What to Expect in Time

 Waxing vs Shaving: How Regrowth Really Compares

 One of the biggest reasons people switch from shaving to waxing is how differently the two methods affect regrowth.
 Shaving only cuts hair at the surface, so the blunt edge grows back quickly, usually within a day or two, leaving stubble that feels coarse and visible almost immediately.
-In contrast, waxing removes hair from the root, which forces the follicle to restart its growth cycle.
-This is why results last weeks, not days.
+In contrast, waxing removes hair from the root, forcing the follicle to restart its growth cycle — which is why results last weeks, not days, and why it’s important to know how long hair has to be to wax effectively.

 Over time, consistent waxing weakens the follicle itself, leading to regrowth that’s thinner, softer, and patchier.
 Shaving, on the other hand, does nothing to change the follicle, which means hair always grows back with the same density and thickness.